TheNegativePanda/SquadLife/README.md

 - Squad modification - finsihed.
     - TODO: (Stress Testing) (Possibly modify some icons)
 - Enchatment Corrector - W.I.P but still usable.
-    - TODO: Add functionality for alternate max values depending on item.
+    - TODO: Add functionality for alternate max values depending on item group, (e.g. override for all variants of an item).
 Work on config file.
     - skript-yaml is only required for the EnchantmenDowngrader.sk script.